San Cristoforo Minore, Catania

-San Cristoforo Minore is a small former-Roman Catholic church or oratory located on the piazza Turi Ferro, formerly of Santo Spirito, near the center of the city of Catania, Sicily, southern Italy.
-It is putatively now the church of San Leone and owned by the Greek Orthodox parish of Catania.
+San Cristoforo Minore is a small former-Roman Catholic church or oratory located on the piazza Turi Ferro (formerly Piazza Santo Spirito), near the center of the city of Catania, Sicily.
+It is now the Church of San Leone (St. Leo, a bishop of Catania) and owned by the Greek Orthodox parish of Catania.
 The church has a slender Baroque facade and sits on a forgotten, somewhat decrepit, urban island between streets.
-In the 18th century, the church as associated with a Catholic confraternity: the Congregazione Santissima Maria Addolorata.
+In the 18th century, the church was associated with a Catholic confraternity, the Congregazione Santissima Maria Addolorata.